Investment Scam: How It Works, Red Flags, and How to Detect It

 FinCEN Alert FIN-2023-Alert005, September 2023.
 FinCEN issued a specific financial institution advisory on pig butchering fraud, listing red flags and calling on banks and money services businesses to file SARs on activity matching the typology.
 The alert noted losses in the billions and documented that funds are consistently routed through convertible virtual currency before being moved offshore.
 The alert is available at FinCEN.gov.

 FBI IC3 Annual Report, 2023.
-The FBI's Internet Crime Complaint Center reported $4.57 billion in losses from cryptocurrency investment fraud in 2023, a 53% year-over-year increase.
+The FBI's Internet Crime Complaint Center reported $4.57 billion in investment fraud losses in 2023, a 38% year-over-year increase.
 The report noted that victims range across all age groups and income levels, with median individual losses of approximately $60,000.
 Some individual cases exceeded $1 million.
-The full report is at ic3.gov.
+The findings appear in the FBI IC3 annual report.

 UNODC Southeast Asia assessment, 2023.
 The United Nations Office on Drugs and Crime published a detailed assessment of cyber fraud compounds in Southeast Asia, estimating annual proceeds of $15-36 billion and documenting the use of trafficking victims as forced scam operators.
 The report provided law enforcement agencies across member states with a typological framework for identifying pig butchering proceeds.
 Available at UNODC ROSEAP.